By Ernst Lamothe Jr.

 We have all heard the advice about bending with your knees when lifting heavy objects.
 However, there is something else that we do that might cause more damage than not bending at the knee.

 “People don’t realize that when they pick up heavy weight they often twist and turn their whole bodies.
 That can cause a lot of strain on your back,” added Moorthi.
 “Because the pelvic joint does most of the work on the lower body, when you twist while carrying something heavy it can cause an awkward motion for the body which results in possible injury.”

 Chiropractic is a health care profession dedicated to the non-surgical treatment of disorders of the nervous system and/or musculoskeletal system.
-Generally, chiropractors maintain a unique focus on spinal manipulation and treatment of surrounding structures.
+Generally, chiropractors from a good clinic similar to Chiropractor Albany, GA treatment center maintain a unique focus on spinal manipulation and treatment of surrounding structures.

-Many studies have concluded that manual therapies commonly used by chiropractors are generally effective for the treatment of lower back pain as well as for treatment of lumbar herniated disc, neck pain, among other conditions.
+Many studies have concluded that manual therapies like decompression therapy commonly used by chiropractors are generally effective for the treatment of lower back pain as well as for lumbar herniated disc treatment, neck pain, among other conditions.